hbhasin/Boulder-2016-Bike-Share/Boulder 2016 Bike Share Data Exploration.md

 Both the Random Forest and the Extra Trees classifiers achieved the highest accuracy and the Naïve Bayes the lowest.
 The cross validation test accuracy were comparable to the F1 (micro), Precision (micro) and the Recall (micro) accuracies.

 ## Classification Modeling Summary
-* The multi-layer perceptron model attained the highest accuracy in classifying the four classes using the categorical feature set.
-The Naïve Bayes model performed the poorest.
+* The Extra Trees model attained the highest accuracy in classifying the two classes using the categorical feature set.
+The Naïve Bayes model attained the lowest.

-* The Gradient Boosting Classifier achieved the highest accuracy and the Naïve Bayes the lowest with the numerical feature set.
-While the Multi-Layer Perceptron model had better accuracy than the Gradient Boosting with the categorical feature set it did not fare as well in the numerical feature set.
+* The Random Forest Classifier achieved the highest accuracy and the Naïve Bayes the lowest with the numerical feature set.

-* None of the models used in this study were not able to achieve an accuracy greater than 71% either with the categorical or the numerical feature set.

-* The non-linear regression models performed better than the linear models.
-In particular, even with a reduced feature set, the non-linear models such as the Random Forest and the Extra Trees were the best performers with R Squared values well above 0.9.
+* The non-linear classification models (except Naive Bayes) performed better than the linear model.

 ## Testing Classifier on unseen samples
 The Random Forest Classifier with a predictive accuracy of 87.8% was used to predict 10 samples (with numerical feature set) from the dataset that had not been used neither in the training nor in the test sets.
 The results are tabulated below.
 The classifier predicted 9 of the 10 samples accurately.
 Of the remaining 1 sample, it predicted one class above the actual class.